Trim Heritage Town | Discover Boyne Valley Meath, Ireland

 Medieval Trim

-Trim contains more medieval buildings than any town in Ireland.
+Trim has one of the best preserved collections of medieval buildings in Ireland, from town walls to monastic sites, as well as the largest Anglo-Norman castle in Ireland.
 Trim is situated on the banks of the River Boyne in an area of fertile plains.
 The town developed around Trim Castle, straddling the river to the north and west of the castle.
 In the 13th century the town was enclosed within a circuit of stone walls.
 Augustinian (1140s, 1202), Franciscan (1260), and Dominican (1263) friaries were established, indicating the growing prosperity of the town.
 In the later medieval period Trim became an increasingly exposed frontier, standing between the (sometimes) hostile worlds of the Anglo-Normans and the Gaelic Irish.
 Aside from Trim Castle, which dominates the town, other fragments of the medieval town are still clearly visible.

 Sheep Gate